despotovska/OPEN_Launcher/README.md

  │   │   │      ├──component.ts         * a specific component typescript
  │   │   │      └──component.spec.ts    * a simple test of the component
  │   │   │
- │   │   ├──shared/                     * folder that holds shared components
+ │   │   └──shared/                     * folder that holds shared components
- │   │   │  ├──enums/                   * our enumerations are here
+ │   │      ├──enums/                   * our enumerations are here
- │   │   │  ├──mocks/                   * our mocks are here
+ │   │      ├──mocks/                   * our mocks are here
- │   │   │  ├──models/                  * our models are here
+ │   │      ├──models/                  * our models are here
- │   │   │  ├──pipes/                   * our pipes are here
+ │   │      ├──pipes/                   * our pipes are here
- │   │   │  ├──plugins/                 * folder for third party components (not written by us) │   │   │  └──services/                * folder for services used across the application
+ │   │      ├──plugins/                 * folder for third party components (not written by us) │   │      └──services/                * folder for services used across the application │   │
- │   │   │
+ │   │
- │   │   └──tests/                      * folder that holds e2e tests and page objects for the components │   │
- │   └──assets/                         * static assets are served here │       ├──css/                        * our stylesheets are here │       ├──games/                      * games executables are here │       ├──images/                     * images are stored here │       ├──js/                         * only requiring jquery statement is stored here (this might be changed) │       ├──robots.txt                  * for search engines to crawl your website │       └──db.json                     * json database where users are stored
+ │   └──assets/                         * static assets are served here │       ├──css/                        * our stylesheets are here │       ├──games/                      * games executables are here │       ├──images/                     * images are stored here │       ├──js/                         * only requiring jquery statement is stored here (this might be changed) │       ├──translations/               * translated resources │       ├──robots.txt                  * for search engines to crawl your website │       └──db.json                     * json database where users are stored
  │